Pool Tile Cleaning | Pool Tile Repair | Calcium Removal

 Importance of the pH of the Pool, Why Does it Rise and Fall?

-The ideal pH range for our pool water to be healthy ranges from 7.2 to 7.6, but sometimes when we take the measurement with our pH meter we are surprised that this value has risen or fallen.
+The ideal pH range for our to be healthy ranges from 7.2 to 7.6, but sometimes when we take the measurement with our pH meter we are surprised that this value has risen or fallen.

 The reasons why the pool’s pH rises (or falls) are mixed and varied, but commonly the pH of the pools usually gives high values, that is, basic ph’s: